-Mad River was one of the most seminal bands in San Francisco scene during the late '60s.
-The band was formed in Yellow Springs, Ohio and soon moved to Frisco, where they met a lot of interesting musicians and beat poets, including Richard Brautigan.
-They released two albums and sadly soon disbanded when the '70s came.
+Mad River was a seminal band of San Francisco scene during the late sixties.
+The band was formed in Yellow Springs, Ohio and soon moved to San Francisco, where they met a lot of interesting musicians and beat poets, including Richard Brautigan.
+They released two albums and shortly after disbanded.

 You were all Antioch College students in Yellow Springs.
-What did you study there?
+What did you study?

-Did you meet all other members in Antioch College?
 You began as a campus blues band.
-What was your set list and what blues artists influenced you at the time?
+What was your set-list and what blues artists influenced you at the time?

 Was there any other band in Antioch College at the time?